XRPLF/xrpl-dev-portal/docs/tutorials/index.md

 ---
 seo:
+    title: Crypto Wallet and Blockchain Development Tutorials | XRPL.org
-    description: The XRP Ledger tutorials walk you through the steps to learn and get started with the XRP Ledger and to use the ledger for advanced use cases.
+    description: Learn the basics on how to get started building on the XRP Ledger with these helpful crypto wallet and blockchain tutorials for developers.
 ---
-# Tutorials
+# Crypto Wallet and Blockchain Developer Tutorials

 The XRP Ledger tutorials walk you through the steps to learn and get started with the XRP Ledger and to use the ledger for advanced use cases.